doehm/survivoR/README.md

   e.g. shooting an arrow, hitting a target, etc.
 - `endurance`: If the challenge is an endurance event e.g. last tribe, team, individual standing.
-- `strength`: If the challenge is largerly strength based e.g. Shoulder the Load.
+- `strength`: If the challenge is largely strength based e.g. Shoulder the Load.
 - `turn_based`: If the challenge is conducted in a series of rounds until a certain amount of points are scored or there is one player